JRC1995/TextRank-Keyword-Extraction/README.md

 There is a connection between the words (and thus between i and j which represents them) if the words co-occur within a window of a specified 'window_size' in the processed_text.

-The value of the weighted_edge[i][j] by (1/(distance between positions of words currently represented by i and j)) for every connection discovered between the same words in different locations of the text.
+The value of the weighted_edge[i][j] is increased by (1/(distance between positions of words currently represented by i and j)) for every connection discovered between the same words in different locations of the text.

 The covered_coocurrences list (which is contain the list of pairs of absolute positions in processed_text of the words whose coocurrence at that location is already checked) is managed so that the same two words located in the same positions in processed_text are not repetitively counted while sliding the window one text unit at a time.